 JOIN THE RED WOLF WEEK MOVEMENT!

-In recognition of the anniversary, the Wolf Conservation Center invites you to celebrate Red Wolf Week!
+In recognition of the anniversary, the Wolf Conservation Center invites you to celebrate the sixth annual Red Wolf Week!

 Help us raise awareness for endangered red wolves; their importance and plight, and the efforts to recover a species on the brink of extinction.
 All week long the WCC will share interesting red wolf facts, activities for kids, scientific webinars, ways to take action and more!

-The Wolf Conservation Center is delighted to offer two free webinars about red wolves.
-These scientific and historical webinars will shed light on red wolf ancestry, current conservation status, and more.
-Join us!
+The Wolf Conservation Center is delighted to offer a free webinar about red wolves.

-Recordings of these webinars will be available for viewing in our scientific webinar library following the completion of Red Wolf Week.
+A recording of this webinar will be available for viewing in our scientific webinar library following the completion of Red Wolf Week.

 Limited Red Wolf Apparel